luannllopes/luannllopes/README.md

 ###

-<p align="left">Java Developer with 1 year and 6 months of experience, specialized in Spring Boot and microservices architecture.
+<p align="left">My name is Luan Lopes and I'm a Java Developer with 1 year and 6 months of experience, specialized in Spring Boot and microservices architecture.
 Proven track record contributing to solutions that enhanced performance and scalability of financial systems.
 Skilled in developing REST APIs, integrating systems with Apache Kafka, and managing databases such as PostgreSQL.
 Proficient in agile methodologies, multidisciplinary collaboration, and continuous learning and innovation.</p>

 ###